nuxt/docs/en/api/configuration-router.md

 <div class="Alert Alert-blue">

-Starting from v2.9.0, you can use a file to overwrite the router scrollBehavior, this file should be placed in `~/app/router.scrollBehavior.js`.
+Starting from v2.9.0, you can use a file to overwrite the router scrollBehavior, this file should be placed in `~/app/router.scrollBehavior.js` (note: filename is case-sensitive if running on Windows).

 </div>